s0n1/validating-VR-test-for-nifty-indexes/README.md

 Extensions to mid/small-cap indices.

 ## 📜 License
 This project is licensed under the MIT License.
-See LICENSE for details.
+MIT License

+Copyright (c) 2025 Nischay Soni

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction.

-##🙏 Acknowledgments
+## 🙏 Acknowledgments
 Data sourced from NSE India.

 Methodological guidance from Fama (1970) and Roll (1984).